Dealing with refunds for digital products in 2021

-If you are not satisfied with our products and services and are still within 30 days of your original purchase date, your request for a refund will be honored, no questions asked.
+If you are not satisfied with our products and services and are still within 30 days of the original purchase date, your request for a refund will be honored, no questions asked.
 You can request it here.
 (Lifetime deals are not covered by this refund policy, please read below)

-Should you open a dispute, instead of asking for a refund, we will keep 50% of the disputed amount while we gather evidence for our submission of the dispute.
+Should you open a dispute, instead of asking for a refund, we will keep 50% of the disputed amount while we gather evidence for our submission of the refund.